Dioborrah/Dioborrah/README.md

 Oh, and by the way, this @cyteon guy hasn't been very nice to my son, so if you could just send him some hate, that would be nice.
 Thoughts and prayers yall.

 Additionally, if some stank ass hoe tries mentioning me in some incel discord chat, just know that I do own firearms.
-Thoughts a prayerses.
+Thoughts and prayerses.